 Finally, you need to top this masterpiece, mix the dry ingredients listed under “cobbler topping” in a bowl.
 Add the butter and use your hands to make it all crumbly.
-Spread this over the top of you filing, try not to let even a little bit o’ blue shine through.
+Spread this over the top of your filing, try not to let even a little bit o’ blue shine through.

 Bake it until golden, this will be about 90 minutes.
-In the meantime, but the powdered sugar in a bowl and slowly add lemon juice until you get a drizzle consistency (not like water, not like paste, thick like a syrup but drips from the fork.)
+In the meantime, put the powdered sugar in a bowl and slowly add lemon juice until you get a drizzle consistency (not like water, not like paste, thick like a syrup but drips from the fork.)
 Drip this all over the blueberry cobbler pie’s top like a crazy, I mean just coat that sucker.

 Cool and enjoy.

 You can also use this crust and cobbler topping recipe for Dutch apple pie.
 Simply replace the blueberry filling with apple, actually use a pie pan, and switch the lemon juice in the glaze for sparkling apple cider.
 Note that these portions will make enough for two 9-inch pies.